 Due to raised venous pressure, there is a reduction of directly reduces the arterio-venous (A-V) gradient, causing a reduction in arterial blood flow.

 This leads to ischemia of the tissues as oxygen requirements of the tissues are no longer met.

 When the interstitial pressure exceeds the AV perfusion gradient capillary collapse occurs, worsening the ischemia further.

-In response, skeletal muscles release histamine like substances that increase vascular permeability.
+In response, skeletal muscles release histamine-like substances that increase vascular permeability.

-This causes plasma to leak out from the vessels, further raising the interstitial pressure.
+This causes the plasma to leak out from the vessels, further raising the interstitial pressure.
 There is also relative blood sludging in the small capillaries leading to further worsening of the ischemia.